-Walk in’s are welcome if you need help with any project.
-Please be aware that if you need more than 15 minutes of one on one help you will have to schedule a private lesson, join one of our Teaching Ewe classes, or be charged and pay for any help exceeding 15 minutes.
+Walk-ins are welcome if you need help with any project.
+Please be aware that if you need more than 15 minutes of one-on-one help you should call ahead to schedule a private lesson, join one of our Teaching Ewe classes, or be charged and pay for any help exceeding 15 minutes.
 We know most issues can be resolved quickly, but in the instances when you need more time, we will have to charge you as we would a private lesson.

 15 minutes: $7.50

 1 hour: $30.00